williamjsdavis/continentalDeformationMAT/README.md

 <img src="https://render.githubusercontent.com/render/math?math=Ar = \frac{g\rho_c(1-\rho_c/\rho_m)L}{B(u_0/L)^{1/n}}.">

 This number describes the relative contributions of forces arising from variations in crustal thicknesses and the force required to deform a fluid.
-For large Ar, the crustal gravitational forces succumb to deformation - the lithosphere is weak (a cheese analogue might be a ripe brie).
+For large Ar, the crustal gravitational forces succumb to deformation—the lithosphere is weak (a cheese analogue might be a ripe brie).
 Small Ar flows resist deformation and changes in crustal thickness, forming rigid blocks (think feta).

 To constrain time-dependence, the continuity equation is written in the form: